Anna Danilina: 2022: Historic Australian Open final, top 15 and WTA Finals

 Danilina was playing an ITF tournament in Monastir, Tunisia, when Beatriz Haddad Maia invited her to serve as her partner during the Australian Open, following an injury to Nadia Podoroska.
 The team proved to work as they won the warm-up event Sydney International.
 At the 2022 Australian Open, Danilina became the first Kazakhstani woman to reach the final, upsetting second seeds Shuko Aoyama and Ena Shibahara in the semifinals.
 Danilina and Haddad Maia won the first set against Barbora Krejčíková and Kateřina Siniaková, but following a comeback from the Czech duo lost the final.
 However, with this performance, Danilina made her top-25 debut in the doubles rankings, and on 28 February 2022, she reached the top 20.
 Danilina and Haddad appeared in most major tournaments afterwards, but did not go further than the second round, including at the French Open.

 She won two ITF titles in-between, Biarritz, partnering Valeriya Strakhova, and Madrid, with Anastasia Tikhonova.
 She declined to appear at Wimbledon once the tournament was stripped of its ranking points for banning Russians and Belarusians.
 Afterwards, she won the Poland Open for the second time, partnering Anna-Lena Friedsam.

 She also reached the final of the Cleveland Open with Aleksandra Krunić, while also reaching the quarterfinals of Cincinnati and the US Open alongside Haddad.

 At the WTA 1000 in Guadalajara, Danilina and Haddad Maia reached the final in a rematch with Krejčíková and Siniaková.
 Thanks to this result, she became the first Kazakhstani woman since Yaroslava Shvedova in 2016 to qualify for the WTA Finals.
 Thanks to this result, she also entered the world's top 15 in doubles for the first time.

-2023-2024: Top 10, Wimbledon debut & mixed champion, WTA 500 singles debut
+2023: Top 10, Wimbledon debut and mixed champion

 She reached the top 10 in doubles on 9 January 2023 before the Australian Open.

 She made her debut at Wimbledon with Xu Yifan and in mixed doubles with Nicolas Mahut as an alternate pair.